(Korshikov) Zakrys & Chaber, 1922

 - body with parallel sides, posterior end narrows to a sharp point

 - body often S- or C-shaped

 - no pyrenoids

-- seven to nine prominent trough-shaped paramylon bodies with rounded corners, arranged to the long axis
+- seven to nine prominent trough-shaped paramylon bodies with rounded corners, arranged along the longitudinal cell axis

 - numerous oval paramylon bodies 5–7 µm in size distributed between the prominent trough-shaped bodies

 - eyespot oval or oblong, consisting of red granules

 Lepocinclis convoluta was a very rare species in Simmelried until about the year 2010, and I found it only intermittently and sporadically.
 After the year 2010, the population increased continuously and was at times the dominant Euglenophyceae with hundreds of specimens per milliliter.
 I do not know the reasons for this increase, but it was accompanied by a drastic decrease in aquatic insects and insect larvae in the Simmelried.

 Lepocinclis convoluta is a very easy to identify because it has very large, rectangularly shaped paramylon grains with rounded corners (s. figs. 2 a-b and 3 a-b) arranged in a row in the longitudinal axis.
 Between them, smaller, oval-shaped paramylon grains are scattered.
 The chromatophores are numerous and disc-shaped (s. fig. 4).
 Although I had a lot of specimens available, I found freely swimming specimens only on extremely rare occasions (s. fig. 1 a-c).
 On these specimens I could see that the flagellum forms a lasso-shaped loop when swimming.
 This makes it look shorter than it is.
 Only in the flashed microphotos this loop can be seen (s. fig. 1 a-c).
 Possibly this is the reason why in the literature the flagellum is given with only one-sixth of the body length.
 According to my observations the flagellum is at least half as long as the body.